jdhaywd/FlightLine-Public/index.md

 ---

-## 5. How Do We Handle Your Social Logins?
+## 5. How Do We Handle Your Login?

 **In Short:** If you choose to register or log in to our Services using Sign in with Apple, we may have access to certain information about you.